Duna/Both-Ways-JNI-Kotlin-NDK/CujoNdk/README.md

 Notes:
  - On step 1 the speedify.so lib is generated and includes also static reference to cujo.so lib
  - On step 2 only shared cujo lib is generated - used to show how JNI works in both directions

+ Also:
+ 1. From the MainActivity the direct JNI calls from and to c library are made
+ 2. From the SpeedifyActivity calls from c to another c library and back to Kotlin are made.
+ All calls can be triggered in both directions.